contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_perform-requests/05_expressions/02_references.md

 If the referenced value is JSON object, then you can use ```JsonPath``` method or dot notation to get the object properties.

 Ex.
-1: a reference on the context variable named host
+1: a reference on the environment variable named host

 <pre class="language-javascript"><code class="language-javascript">{host}
 </code></pre>